wp-plugins/gauntlet-security/README.txt

 4. The plugin check will raise red flags if plugins aren't being maintained or haven't been updated

 == Changelog ==

+= 1.2.2 =

+* Fix: Stray file test failing on PHP versions less than 5.3.6
+* Enhancement: Account for multilingual WordPress installs when testing for salts
+* Enhancement: Plugin version check only triggers warning if plugin is older than current
+* Tested on WordPress 4.1.1

 = 1.2.1 =